Frequently Asked Questions

 I'm working on a degree at another seminary.
 Can these courses count toward that?

-When will this preaching class be offered again?
+When will the current class be offered again?

-Because MLC will be offering 6 courses (one at a time during Fall & Spring semesters), each course will likely be offered every 3 years.
-The earliest that a preaching class will be offered again is Spring 2026.
+Because MLC will be offering 6 courses (one at a time during fall & spring semesters), we intend to offer each course every 3 years.

 I’m more interested in the other courses MLC will offer.
 Can I enroll in those without taking this one?